gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy shook her head.
 "I don't know.
-It rebooted the ones back in the bunker, but it didn't seem to work on Lasercase."
+It rebooted the bots back in the bunker, but it didn't seem to work on Lasercase."

 "They seemed to want it pretty bad,"